Volue-Public/energy-smp-docs/docs/mesh/calculations/general.md

 ```
 ## = @d('.DoSum') ? @SUM(@T('has_Units.TS')) : @MEAN(@T('has_Units.TS'))
 ```
-The numeric value of `DoSum`attribute is treated as a true/false value.
-If true, the result is calculated based on `SUM` function, else the average is calculated using `MEAN` function.
+The numeric value of the `DoSum`attribute is treated as a true/false value.
+If true, the result is calculated based on the `SUM` function, else the average is calculated using the `MEAN` function.

 **Example 2**